-The flavor combinations are endless (and I have oh so many running through my head for next time starting with lime + jalapeno because how good does THAT sound?!) but for this first go-around I decided to do all the flavor of your favorite buffalo wing in beef jerky form.
+The flavor combinations are endless (and I have oh so many running through my head for next time starting with lime + jalapeno because how good does THAT sound?!) but for this first go-around I decided to do all the flavor of your favorite buffalo wing (or air fryer buffalo chicken tender) in beef jerky form.
 It came out as amazing as you’d imagine.

 Go forth and get your jerky on.

 Don’t miss out on this lamb jerky recipe either, it’s super tasty!

 - 1.5-2 pounds top round beef (London broil)

 - Freeze beef for about 1 hour so that it's easier to slice.

 - Remove from freezer and cut into long thin slices.

 - Place the beef in a large bowl, add the buffalo sauce and salt to taste and toss to make sure each piece is coated in the buffalo sauce.
 Let marinate overnight or for at least 6 hours.

 - Place each piece of beef in the tray of a dehydrator (*see note below for alternative oven method) and dehydrate according to your machine, usually around 160 degrees.
 Check beef after 3-4 hours for crispness.
 Depending how thin you sliced it, it may be ready at this point.
 Leave any thicker, soft pieces in the dehydrator until fully dried.

 - Store in an airtight container for 3-4 weeks.